Almost Envy-Freeness for Groups: Improved Bounds via Discrepancy Theory: Proof Sketch of Constructive Version of Multi-Color Discrepancy

 for all $s \in [k]$. \end{theorem}

-To derive this theorem, we first recall a result due to \citet{LovettMe15}, who gave an efficient algorithm for the case of two colors; in fact, their algorithm works for a more general notion of discrepancy called \emph{linear discrepancy}~\citep{LovaszSpVe86}, where there is a ``starting vector'' $\bw \in [0, 1]^n$ and the goal is to find a $2$-coloring mostly resembling this starting vector.
+To derive this theorem, we first recall a result due to \citet{LevyRR17},\footnote{\citet{LovettMe15} earlier proved a similar result but their algorithm is randomized.} who gave an efficient algorithm for the case of two colors; in fact, their algorithm works for a more general notion of discrepancy called \emph{linear discrepancy}~\citep{LovaszSpVe86}, where there is a ``starting vector'' $\bw \in [0, 1]^n$ and the goal is to find a $2$-coloring mostly resembling this starting vector.
 When $n \geq m$, their algorithm implies the following.